BJP got its own businessman raided by mistake: Akhilesh on perfume trader's arrest | Politics

 ''Even television channels that were flashing the news that the house of an SP man has been raided when the raids started realised by afternoon that it was not true and hence, stopped saying it,'' Yadav said.

-He added that the seizure of the huge amount of cash from the Kanpur-based businessman proved that demonetisation and the GST have failed.
+He added that the seizure of the huge amount of cash from the Kanpur-based businessman proved that demonetisation and the Goods and Services Tax (GST) have failed.

+Addressing a rally at the GIC ground here, the former Uttar Pradesh chief minister said Unnao is the land of Hasrat Mohani, who had given the call for ''inquilab'' (revolution) during the freedom struggle.

+''The entire state is witnessing a similar situation today....
+Inquilab will happen again and there will be a change of government in the state in 2022,'' Yadav, who has been crisscrossing Uttar Pradesh as part of his party's ''rath yatra'' ahead of the crucial Assembly polls, said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)